ewcloud/ewc-ansible-role-remote-desktop/CONTRIBUTING.md

 1. Create a topic branch from the main brach to base your work on.
 2. Make commits of logical units (checkout
 [commit guidelines](#commit-guidelines) below).
-3. Push changes to a topic branch in your fork of the repository.
+3. Push changes to a topic branch in your GitHub fork of this repository.
 4. Make sure to validate changes by running tests on a EWC environment.
 5. Submit a pull request to this repository, including details on